 Chapter 7: Factors that contributed to abuse and neglect of Pacific Peoples in care

-Part 7 of the Final Report describes the factors the Inquiry identified as having caused or contributed to the abuse and neglect of children, young people and adults in State and faith-based care.
+Part 7 of the Inquiry’s final report, Whanaketia – Through pain and trauma, from darkness to light, describes the factors the Inquiry identified as having caused or contributed to the abuse and neglect of children, young people and adults in State and faith-based care.
 Part 7 also identifies the lessons learned and the changes made to prevent and respond to abuse and neglect.
 Part 7 concludes by setting out findings relating to:

 breaches of relevant standards